 What we don’t: Too heavy and bulky for dedicated backcountry use.

-See the Trew Gear Stella Primo
+See the Trew Gear Stella Classic

 15. Backcountry Cottonwoods ($449)

-_Backcountry Cottonwoods women's ski jacketBest for: Resort
+Backcountry Cottonwoods women's ski jacket_0Best for: Resort

 Type: Shell

-Waterproofing: 3L Gore-Tex
+Waterproofing: 3L Gore-Tex ePE

 What we don’t: Stiff, bulky, and heavy.

 Popular outdoor retailer Backcountry has entered the apparel world with a surprisingly complete line of outerwear, insulation, and more.
-The Cottonwoods Jacket (also offered in a matching bib) is their premium resort shell, highlighted by a high-end 3-layer Gore-Tex construction and extremely burly face fabric.
+The Cottonwoods Jacket (also offered in a matching bib) is their premium resort shell, highlighted by a high-end 3-layer Gore-Tex ePE construction and extremely burly face fabric.
 Organization-wise, there are a grand total of seven pockets—five along the exterior and two inside—that make it easy to distribute gear and snacks, and Backcountry nailed the basics with easy adjustments at the hood, cuffs, and hem, as well as soft hand gaiters for an extra dose of comfort.
 It all adds up to an impressively hardwearing and functional jacket, and it’s even priced well at $449.

 See the Backcountry Cottonwoods

-16. REI Co-op First Chair GTX ePE ($319)
+16. REI Co-op First Chair GTX ($319)

 Type: Shell